hmfarias/03-acamica-delilah/README.md

   Likewise, the Token **JWT** was incorporated to give registered users a way to log in to the platform.

 - **Step 3: Role**
   A role validation strategy was generated for all existing endpoints.
-For example, that "only administrators users can create, edit and delete products, and that logical users only have access to their personal information."
+For example, that `only administrators users can create, edit and delete products, and that logical users only have access to their personal information.`

 **Roles creation**